dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/Lecture 4.md

 :::{.proof title="of full faithfulness"}
 Given $\mathcal{F}_1, \mathcal{F}_2 \in \qcoh(X)$, then we have a functor and thus a map $\hom_X(\mathcal{F}_1, \mathcal{F}_2) \mapsvia{f^*} \hom_U(f^*\mathcal{F}_1, f^*\mathcal{F}_2)$.
-We're not trying to show this map is a bijection,
+We're not trying to show this map is a bijection, since we need more than that: the morphism should commute with the descent data.

 :::